ARYAN12byte/scanner_using_ocr/README.md

 # Document Scanner & OCR Text Extractor

-A Computer Vision project that converts document images into clean scanned documents and extracts text using OCR.
+A Computer Vision-based project that transforms document images into clean, scanned documents and extracts their text using OCR.

-**Author:** Mohit Poonia
+**Author:** ARYAN
-**Registration No.:** 24BAI10966
+**Registration No.:** 24BAI10586
 **Course:** Computer Vision

 ## Features

-- Detects documents from images using OpenCV.
+* Detects documents in images using OpenCV.
-- Corrects perspective and enhances the scanned document.
+* Performs perspective correction and improves the scanned document.
-- Extracts text using EasyOCR.
+* Extracts text from documents using EasyOCR.
-- Filters OCR results using confidence scores.
+* Filters OCR results based on confidence scores.
-- Exports results as PNG, TXT, JSON and PDF.
+* Saves the generated results in PNG, TXT, JSON, and PDF formats.
-- Supports single-image and batch processing.
+* Supports both single-image and batch image processing.

-## Technologies
+## Technologies Used

 Python, OpenCV, NumPy, EasyOCR, FPDF2, Pytest